tridimensionaal/Google-apps/README.md

 ### How to run the project
 - #### Dataset
-  - First, you need to have the dataset in the `dataset` directory.
+  - First, you need to have the dataset in ` directory.
 In the following [link](https://www.kaggle.com/datasets/gauthamp10/google-playstore-apps) you can download the dataset.

 - #### Docker
   - The project uses Pig Latin, so if you don't want to install PigLatin on your PC, you can create a docker container with everything you need to run the project.